Description

 The A to B Program, a joint academic program offered by the CASNR and participating community colleges, allows students to complete the first two years of a degree program at the participating community college and continue their education and study in a degree program leading toward a bachelor of science degree.

-The A to B Program provides a basic knowledge plus specialized course work.
+The A to B Program provides a basic knowledge plus specialized coursework.
 Students transfer into CASNR with junior standing.

 Depending on the community college, students enrolled in the A to B Program may complete the requirements for an associate of science at the community college, transfer to the University of Nebraska–Lincoln, and work toward a bachelor of science degree.